harlanx/card_matching/README.md

-# Flip Card Memory Matching Game
+# card_matching

-A pokemon themed card matching game with 3 difficulty levels, It also includes background music and audio feedback from interaction.
+A pokemon themed card flip matching memory game with 3 difficulty levels.
+It also includes background music and audio feedback from interaction.

 ## Getting Started